Dylan-86/dexetera-docs/docs/contracts-futures.md

 # Understanding Contracts & Futures

 This guide explains what futures contracts are and how they work on Dexetera.
+While Dexetera does not currently offer leveraged futures contracts, this documentation provides a clear understanding of how futures contracts work and how they can be used to trade on Dexetera, and how leveraged products work, too.

 ## What is a Futures Contract?